prevostc/docker-workshop/README.md

 # ½ - Why would I do that ?

-Our application server works well, but the install procedure is quite long, you need python, PostgreSQL, some build tools, a database, and some scripts (@see Vagrantfile:$install_project_requirements)
+Our application server works well, but the install procedure is quite long, we need python, PostgreSQL, some build tools, a database, and some scripts (@see Vagrantfile:$install_project_requirements)

 Containers will allow us to start our app on any machine without any provisioning process.
 The final container will be shipped with his dependencies and will be (near) totally isolated from any other program running alongside.